April 2011:

 Griffiths, of Thornton Road, Bradford, pleaded guilty to all three murders at a packed hearing at Leeds Crown Court this morning.

 Griffiths stood in the dock to enter his pleas surrounded by five security guards.
 Dressed in a grey tracksuit, he said “yes” when asked to confirm his name.
+He then said “guilty” in a quiet voice when the clerk put each of the three charges to him.
+Griffiths then sat with his head on his chest.

 The judge, Mr Justice Openshaw, told the court the defendant’s mental health had been carefully examined and there was “no question that he was fit to plead”.